-The leading name in memory foam is Tempur-Pedic (Est. $1,500 to $7,500, queen set), which gets our Best Reviewed nod.
+The leading name in memory foam is Tempur-Pedic (Est. $1,700 and up), which easily earns our Best Reviewed nod.
 Founded in 1992, this company, which is now owned by Sealy, pioneered the production of luxury memory foam mattresses and is generally among the top-rated brands.
-The line features a wide range of models, and while all conform to the body, some offer surfaces that vary in firmness and cover materials, as the brand aims to address the wide range of consumer preferences, most specifically body temperature since heat retention is the main complaint we see with memory foam.
+The line features a wide range of models and, while all conform to the body, some offer surfaces that vary in firmness and cover materials, as the brand aims to address a wide range of consumer preferences, most specifically body temperature since heat retention is the main complaint we see with memory foam.

-The line also gets high marks on Viewpoints.com, where more than 1,800 users give it scores of 9.2 out of 10 for comfort, and 9.1 out of 10 for durability and support.
-In addition, one Tempur-Pedic model, the Tempur-Simplicity, which is among the lower-priced models in the line, earns excellent marks for durability in a professional evaluation.
+The line also gets high marks on Viewpoints.com, where more than 1,800 users give it top ratings for comfort, durability and support.
+In addition, one Tempur-Pedic model, the Cloud Supreme, earns excellent marks for durability in a professional evaluation.

 On the downside, in addition to the heat retention issue we mention above, some find fault with the relatively high price of Tempur-Pedic mattresses.
-If cost is an issue, several lesser-known brands offer memory foam mattresses for significantly less than Tempur-Pedic.
-The best rated of these is Bed in a Box (Est. $950 to $2,350, queen set).
+If cost is an issue, several lesser-known brands offer memory foam mattresses that are significantly less expensive than Tempur-Pedic.
+The best rated of these is Bed in a Box (Est. $950 and up).
 This line is sold online, and earns a satisfaction rating of 86 percent on SleepLikeTheDead.com, based on its analysis of nearly 340 owner comments.
 Owners give it high marks for comfort, value and customer service, but the brand scores slightly below Tempur-Pedic for durability.
-Users also say it gives off a bad odor when new, which is a common problem with memory foam mattresses.
+Users also say it gives off a bad odor when new, though that is a common complaint with all memory foam mattresses.

-A big handicap for Bed in a Box is that because the mattresses aren't sold in stores, you can't test them before making a commitment.
+A big handicap for Bed in a Box is that, because the mattresses aren't sold in stores, you can't test one before making a commitment.
 However, the company offers a full money-back guarantee with return shipping costs covered -- provided that owners give the mattress a full 60 days to get used to it before deciding it's not right for them.